 Written by Caleb Stokes and illustrated by Dennis Detwiller.
 Published by arrangement with the Delta Green Partnership (delta-green.com).
-The intellectual property known as Delta Green is $^{\text{TM}}$ and $^{\text{C}}$ the Delta Green Partnership, who has licensed its use here.
-The contents of this document are $^{\text{C}}$ Caleb Stokes, excepting those elements that are components of the Delta Green intellectual property.
-Thanks to Terry Knox for help with proofreading.
+The intellectual property known as Delta Green is TM and © the Delta Green Partnership, who has licensed its use here.
+The contents of this document are © Caleb Stokes, excepting those elements that are components of the Delta Green intellectual property.
+Thanks to Svend Andersen, Greg Conant, Joseph DiSimone, Terry Knox, Wojtek Kobza, Benjamin Moore, and Aaron Vanek for proofreading.